 The Israelites used clay jars and pots to hold just about everything around the house.
-Some held everyday necessities such as flour and grain.
-They stored their cooking oil, which was an important staple in their pantry.
+Some held everyday necessities such as flour and grain and in others they stored their cooking oil, which was an important staple in the pantry.
 Other bigger jars held utensils and tools.
 Some were for carrying water.
 But they weren’t always used for the most pleasant of tasks.
 There were the unmentionables too.
-They did have them you know, they had to GO somewhere!
-They may not have had Charmin but they did have clay pots!

 So why did the Lord choose something that to us seems so cheap, fragile and crumbling to hold something so valuable?
 Because of exactly what it says in verse 7, “We now have this light shining in our hearts, but we ourselves are like fragile clay jars containing this great treasure.
 This makes it clear that our great power is from God, not from ourselves.”

 If He had put it in a fancy treasure box overlaid with gold then the focus would have been on the vessel and not what was inside!